 Free Image Repositories

 A not so well known fact is that there are many free image repositories.
 These expressly contain images that are royalty free.
-Images are either donated by individuals or in public domain for various reasons.
+Different individuals donate their images for various reasons.
 A listing of the free image repos follows.

 - http://morguefile.com – This free image repository has a large collection of royalty free images.
 Quality is decent although not stellar.
 You do have to search to find something to use.
 But they provide high resolution images and have a good search feature so it’s worth a look.